dpintof/SPX_Options_ANN/README.md

 6. Create graphs showing training and validation losses over epoches - run ann_loss_graphs.py

 # Other
 There is also code for a model called MLP3.
-It was supposed to be an MLP1 that outputed arbitrage-free option prices.
+It was supposed to be an MLP1-like model that outputed arbitrage-free option prices.
 In the end due to lack of time and expertize I couldn't fully implement it but I leave the code here.
+It was based on the work of Andrey Itkin (2019).